JustSift/ReSift/docs/tutorial/resift-rentals.md

 #### Endpoint considerations:

-- The `/genres` endpoint is for displaying the names of each genre on the homepage, so we only need to return the id and name of the each genre.
+- The `/genres` endpoint is for displaying the names of each genre on the homepage, for which we only need to return the id and name of the each genre.
-- In `/genres/:id/movies` is for displaying thumbnails of the movies of each genre on the homepage.
+- `/genres/:id/movies` is for displaying thumbnails of the movies of each genre on the homepage.
 Therefore, we need to return a list of movies — each movie containing the movie id, name, and poster image URL.
 We also need the pagination meta so we can fetch movies in pages.
-- In `/movies/:id`, we return the entire movie object for displaying detailed information in a movie drawer.
+- `/movies/:id` returns the entire movie object for displaying detailed information in a movie drawer.

 ### Components

 The finished app consists of the following components:

-- An `App` component as the base for component imports.
+- `App` component as the base for component imports.
-- An `AppBar` component at the top of the app viewport.
+- `AppBar` component at the top of the app viewport.
-- A `Genre` component — displays each genre's name and the thumbnails of the movies in this genre.
+- `Genre` component that displays the genre’s name and the thumbnails of the movies in it.
-- Multiple `MovieThumbnail` components, each displays the movie's name and horizontal poster.
+- `MovieThumbnail` component that displays the movie's name and horizontal poster.
-- Multiple `MovieDrawer` components, each displays the detailed information of the selected movie.
+- `MovieDrawer` component that displays the detailed information of the selected movie.
-- Multiple `MovieForm` components, each displays a form that allows you to edit the movie information.
+- `MovieForm` components that displays a form that allows users to edit the movie information.

 ![Component Sketch](assets/component_sketch.jpg)